Whitespell/slate/source/index.md

 This endpoint is used to create a new user or authenticate a current one with the Facebook login accessToken.
 Intended for use on client side after retrieving the Facebook access token from Facebook login in the client.
+If on a mobile client please include deviceName, deviceType and deviceUUID.

 ### HTTP Request